patfreeman/alexa-app-kegbot/README.md

 * What's on tap?
 * How much is left?

+For a more corporate friendly setup, maybe the Lambda version is better: [alexa-lambda-kegbot](https://github.com/patfreeman/alexa-lambda-kegbot)

 ### Requirements
 * node - NodeJS http://nodejs.org
 * request - NodeJS package https://www.npmjs.com/package/request